RossBillings/budget_app/README.md

 Modify budgets.csv to reflect your personal budget categories and amounts.
 The script assumes a specific structure for the input CSV file.
 Ensure the format matches the expected structure.

-works now.

-Write me a new py file that takes the budget_history.csv and saves graphs/visials for the data showing by each month